SAND171/templatizing_yaml/README.md

 and check wheather realm is cretaed or not with izac name if not then
 	exec into the server pod
-	go in the directory config(cd config)
+	go in the directory config(vi config/init.env)
-	change the keycloak url and usernmae and password now go one directory back(cd ..)
+	change the keycloak url and usernmae and password run npm keycloak-seed now
-	run npm keycloak-seed
-now
 	you can create user in keycloak with some predefined roles